konovod/myecs/README.md

 world.new_entity.add(SomeRequest.new("First")).add(SomeRequest.new("Second"))
 systems.execute
 ```
 Note above example also shows the use of `@[ECS::MultipleComponents]`.
 This is for components that can be added multiple times.
-They have some limitations though - filters can't iterate over several of components with this annotation (as this would usually mean cartesian product, unlikely needed in practice) and there is no way to get multiple components outside of filter (planned).
+They have some limitations though - filters can't iterate over several of components with this annotation (as this would usually mean cartesian product, unlikely needed in practice), there is no way to get multiple components outside of filter (planned), `delete` deletes all of components on target entity and there is no way to delete only one.

 annotation `@[ECS::SingletonComponent]` is for data sharing.
 It creates component that is considered present on every entity (iteration on it isn't possible though).
 So you can do